 When is your swim area open at Oconee State Park?

 The swimming area opens Memorial Day weekend.
 Days of operation are usually Tu - Su, and closed on Mondays (except for major holidays).
 The swimming area opens at 11:00 a.m.

 Using privately-owned boats or gasoline motors on any waters lying wholly within the boundaries of the park is not permitted.
 The lakes at Oconee are small in acreage.
+Park visitors can bring their own watercraft, provided that there are no gasoline motors.
 The park provides john boats and canoes for rental.

 Where is the park’s Ultimate Outsider stamp located?

 Our Ultimate Outsider stamp is located inside the office during operating hours and on the front porch of the office just by the office door.

 Where can I find a list of state park rules and regulations?